Best Medicare Supplement (Medigap) Plans for 2026

 Decide how much coverage you need

-Medicare Supplement plans that offer more coverage tend to have higher average prices.
 Try to match your coverage with your specific medical needs.
-For example, it might not make sense to get a policy with excellent coverage like Plan G or F if you're in good health.
+For example, it might not make sense to get a policy with excellent coverage like Plan G or F if you're in good health and you don't go to the doctor often.
 Instead, you could save money by choosing a less expensive option like high-deductible Plan G.

-However, if you have a disability or ongoing illness, you should choose a plan with better coverage like G, F or N. Even though these plans have higher average rates, you'll save money when you go to the hospital.
+However, if you have a disability or ongoing illness, or you just want the peace of mind of having good coverage as you get older, you should choose a plan with better coverage like G, F or N. Even though these plans have higher average rates, you'll save money when you go to the hospital.

-Keep in mind that it's difficult to change Medigap plans down the road.
+Keep in mind, it's difficult to change Medigap plans once you've bought one.
 If you want the flexibility to easily switch from a low-cost plan to a plan with better coverage, Blue Cross Blue Shield is the best option.

 Compare companies to find the best combination of cost and quality

-After choosing a plan, it's a good idea to compare the Medigap companies in your area.
+After choosing a plan, compare the Medigap companies in your area.
 In particular, look at price and customer service.
 Remember, plans have the same coverage if they have the same letter.
 So a Plan G will have the same coverage regardless of whether you buy it from AARP/UnitedHealthcare or Blue Cross Blue Shield.

 While the coverage is the same, plan costs can differ by hundreds of dollars a year.
 Keep in mind that the cheapest plan isn't always the best option.
-You don't want to pick a company that has poor customer service since that can lead to headaches down the road.
+You don't want to pick a company that has poor customer service, since that can lead to problems down the road.

 Look for discounts and other ways to save

-Household discounts for married couples, civil partners and extended family members who live together, are another common way to save.
+Before you pick a Medicare Supplement company, check to see if you can get discounts.
+For example, household discounts for married couples, civil partners and extended family members who live together are a common way to save.
 Some companies even extend this discount to roommates.

 Depending on where you live, you may also have the option to choose a low-cost Medicare Select plan.
 These policies have the same coverage as a regular Medigap plan, but they restrict you to a network of doctors like an HMO.